hdmontero/places-api/README.md

-# Vacation Planner API

-This project is a system to allow users searching for places using Google Places API and plan vacation to the selected destinations, as well as providing other details about trips, schedules, etc.
+## Places Search API

+This is a project i made for fun.

+This is a small API to show hot to work with NodeJS and Express, MongoDB, JWT, Data Caching and Google API service.

+## Enjoy!